tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 When I saw a cockroach stuck in the ooze, tethered to his roots by a few golden fibers, I began to develop a new theory.

-For days, it kept running in place.
+For days, it kept running.
 A masterclass in futility, spinning its jagged legs in place, on, and on, and on.

 And yet, it never died.